Dottie Rambo: Death

 Rambo died on May 11, 2008, as a result of injuries sustained in a bus accident along Interstate 44 just outside Mount Vernon, Missouri.
 She had just finished a performance at Calvary Life Church in Granite City, Illinois and was en route to a Mother's Day show in Texas when the 1997 Prévost bus she was traveling in ran off the road, struck a guard rail and hit an embankment.
 Rambo was pronounced dead at the scene.
 Her manager Larry Ferguson and his family were injured in the crash.

 Her funeral was held at Christ Church in Nashville, Tennessee on May 19, 2008.
-Singers sang Rambo's compositions and included a who's whom in the Christian music world.
+Singers sang Rambo's compositions and included a who's who in the Christian music world.
 Dottie's longtime friend Barbara Mandrell was one of those who eulogized the Gospel Music icon.
 President George W. Bush sent a flag that hung over the White House on the day of her passing, along with remarks that were read.
-She was interred at the Woodlawn Memorial Park Cemetery in Nashville.
+She was interred at the Woodlawn Memorial Park in Nashville.
 Lily Tomlin's parents, Little Jimmy Dickens and Jim Ed Brown are interred next to her.

 Awards and honors

-Rambo received numerous awards and other honors over the years, including one Grammy and three GMA Dove Awards.
-She was inducted into the Gospel Music Hall of Fame on two occasions; once with the Rambos and once as a solo artist.
+Rambo received numerous awards and other honors over the years, including one Grammy and four GMA Dove Awards.
+She was inducted into the Gospel Music Hall of Fame on two occasions; once as a solo artist in 1991 and second in 2001 as a member of The Rambos.

 In 1994 the Christian Country Music Association awarded her with the Songwriter of the Century Award.
-She was given the ASCAP Lifetime Achievement Award in 2000, and two Christian Country Music Association (CCMA) awards; the Pioneer Award in 2003, and in 2004, Songwriter of the Year.
-She was inducted into the Kentucky Music Hall of Fame] in 2006.
+She was given the ASCAP Lifetime Achievement Award in 2000, and two Christian Country Music Association (CCMA) awards; the Pioneer Award in 2003, and performed "If That Isn't Love" with Anthony Burger, Stella Parton and Marty Raybon on the telecast.
+In 2004, she won (CCMA) "Songwriter of the Year" and "The Living Legend Award" and performed the show finale "I'm Gonna Leave Here Shoutin" on the Award Show telecast.
+She was inducted into The Kentucky Music Hall of Fame in 2006, Lily Tomlin presented her the honor and performed a skit as her character "Edith Ann" speaking to God on behalf of Dottie Rambo, and Dottie performed "I've Never Been This Homesick Before".

 Her 2002 CD, Stand by the River, won two Christian Music Fan Awards, for Song of The Year and Duo of The Year (with Dolly Parton).
 The Nashville Songwriter's Hall of Fame inducted Rambo in 2007.
 She was inducted posthumously into the Christian Music Hall of Fame at the induction award ceremony on June 14, 2008.
 She was also posthumously inducted into the Georgia Music Hall of Fame.
-Her manager and granddaughter accepted on her behalf.
+Her manager Larry Ferguson and granddaughter Destiny Rambo Khouri accepted on her behalf and Linda Davis performed Dottie's classic "I Will Glory In The Cross".

 In 2011, Rambo was honored with a star on Music City's Walk of Fame, which her daughter Reba accepted on her behalf.